GSR Sampling Protocols, Persistence and Secondary Transfer

 Last updated:

-The most rigorous SEM-EDS analysis in the world is worthless if the sample was collected incorrectly, collected too late, or collected in a way that made secondary transfer likely.
+Even the most rigorous SEM-EDS analysis yields uninterpretable results if the sample was collected incorrectly, collected too late, or collected under conditions that made secondary transfer likely.
 GSR sampling is a chain-of-custody event as much as an analytical one.
 A particle found on a stub represents something that happened between discharge and the moment the swab or stub touched the person's skin.
-The sampler's job is to preserve that information and protect the chain from contamination, loss, and misinterpretation.
+What the collected particles look like, and which primer types produce which morphologies, is the focus of GSR composition and particle morphology.
+Sound collection procedure preserves that information and protects the chain of custody from contamination, loss, and misinterpretation.

 GSR is ephemeral.
 Particles are shed by normal hand activity (rubbing, washing, pocketing), transferred to secondary surfaces (furniture, car seats, other people's hands), and lost to environmental factors.
 Studies of persistence on hands have consistently shown that the particle count falls steeply over the first few hours after discharge.
 By four to six hours, even a single-shot event may leave a count too low for reliable interpretation.
 By twenty-four hours, the majority of shooters show no detectable characteristic particles under most sampling protocols.
 The operational implication is straightforward: collect early or accept the risk of a negative result that does not actually exclude discharge.